codemetropolis/CodeMetropolis/about/index.md

 # Contribution guide

 This section of the documentation contains a guide for users who would like to contribute code or documentation to the CodeMetropolis project.
 If you would like to contribute in the project, please send your patches to review.
-You have to follow the next steps:
+You have to follow the these steps:

 1. Install [Git LFS 1.1.0](https://git-lfs.github.com/) (or newer) and [Git 2.7.0](https://git-scm.com/) (or newer).
 1. Checkout the `develop` branch from [this](https://github.com/geryxyz/CodeMetropolis) repository.